Camp Shalom Summer

 Camp Shalom strives to provide a safe, fun and positive environment that nurtures individual and community-based growth while enriching the lives of children from diverse Jewish backgrounds and affiliations.

-SUMMER 2023
+SUMMER 2026

 If you’ve been to camp, you’re not surprised to hear about the benefits of summer camp.
 Experiencing life at camp yourself as a child, you know the profound positive effects that still matter to you as an adult, and you also know that you want something just as important for your own kids.

 At Camp Shalom we weave Judaism throughout the programming, offering children the opportunity to be with other Jewish children creating memories that will last a lifetime.
+Children of all faiths can enjoy quality programming, fun activities and an inclusive and positive

 Activities